 - Uncomplicated appendicitis: appendicitis with no evidence of an appendiceal fecalith, an appendiceal tumor, or complications, such as perforation, gangrene, abscess, or mass

-- Complicated appendicitis: appendicitis associated with perforation, gangrene, abscess, an inflammatory mass, an appendiceal fecalith, or an appendiceal tumor
+- Complicated appendicitis: appendicitis associated with perforation, gangrene, abscess, an inflammatory mass, an appendiceal fecalith (concretion of feces that develops in the appendix that can obstruct the appendiceal lumen), or an appendiceal tumor

 Caused by obstruction of the appendiceal lumen due to: